Leading highly effective design teams

 Co-creation

-I believe in building things together because being intentional about about not only brings everyone on the journey but also reduces bias in our work.
+I believe in building things together because being intentional about collaboration not only brings everyone on the journey but also reduces bias in our work.
 I advocate for designers, product managers, engineers and stakeholders to be part of the process early.
 Providing the space to collaborate enables everyone to be emotionally invested in the process of producing something great.

 A culture of learning and experimentation